 Communication, Road & Transport Facilities

-Apart from Post &Telegraph Office (PTO) services, transport is the main communication linkage in the study area.
-Compiled census 2011, data shows that the study area has good postal facilities in the 10km radius zone.
-About 51 villages(36.2%) were foundserving with Post Office facilities in the study area, remaining villages are depending upon towns of the study area.
+Apart from Post &Telegraph Office (PTO) services, transport is the main communication linkage in the district study area.
+As per the Census records 2011, data shows that the area has good postal facilities in the district.